-A new Northern High will cost a lot more to build.
-Where will the money come from?
+30 years and school’s “friggin’” AC still doesn’t work, says Durham school board member

 "She has a summer dress and a winter coat in her room because she doesn't know from day-to-day what the [temperature in her classroom] is going to be," Unruhe said.

-Unruhe's remarks echoed those made recently by parents, students and teachers.
+Unruhe's remarks at a school board meeting this spring echoed those made recently by parents, students and teachers.
 They seemed willing to live with heating and cooling problems, leaky roofs, mold and mildew and security concerns at the 1950s-era school awhile longer because a new school was coming in 2020.

 But the plan for a new school on the existing site is now in jeopardy.